fantasycalendar/FoundryVTT-ItemPiles/README.md

 - [Pathfinder 2e](https://foundryvtt.com/packages/pf2e) - This system already has a robust loot actor & token system, and feature rich systems.
 After speaking to the devs, they expressed interest in developing a similar system as the Drag & Drop system from Item Piles.

+## Requesting New Systems

+If you wish to request a new system, please create a new [system request here](https://github.com/Haxxer/FoundryVTT-ItemPiles/issues/new?assignees=Haxxer&labels=enhancement&template=system-request.md&title=%5BSYSTEM%5D+-+Write+the+system%27s+name+here).

+Fill in _all_ of the information, and ask in the system's discord channel if you don't know what they are.
+Incomplete requests will be rejected.

 ## Usage

 ### Initial Setup